nasccped/dwm-fulltag-indicator/README.md

 What and why
 ------------

-This project is based on the [activetagindicatorbar patch], what looks like this
+This project is based on the [activetagindicatorbar patch], which looks like this:

 <div align='center'>